peterclemenko/c_HashCalcModule/README.txt

 Hash Calculation Module
 Sleuth Kit Framework C++ Module
-April 2012
+May 2012

 This module is for the C++ Sleuth Kit Framework.

 DESCRIPTION

-This module is for a file analysis pipeline.
-It calculates the MD5 and/or SHA1 hash of a given file and saves the result to the database.
+This module is a file analysis module that calculates hash values of file content.

 USAGE

-The initialize() method takes an argument to define what hash calculations to perform.
-If nothing is specified, both hash values are calculated.
+Configure the file analysis pipeline to include this module.

-Otherwise, itlooks for the string "MD5" or "SHA1" in the argument string.
+This module takes arguments to determine which hashes to calculate.

-Added from main_repo, 2.
+Valid values are "MD5", "SHA1" or the empty string which will result in both hashes being calculated.
+Hash names can be in any order and may be separated by spaces or commas.